 Riparian and Ecological Enhancement (REEP)

-- Permanent riparian fencing
+- Permanent riparian fencing (must be wildlife friendly)

 - Off-site watering systems

 - Native grass, shrubs or trees

 Watch the Mountain View Albertan and the County social media feeds for funding availability; program runs while funding is available.

 Mountain View County completes a riparian health assessment in the initial project completion year and five (5) years after for all funded projects to measure the success of the program.

 - Riparian and Ecological Enhancement Program Policy and Procedure

 All projects will be rated on the significance of their environmental impact by agricultural staff.
 Project applications will be presented and reviewed at an Agricultural Service Board (ASB) meeting.
 The ASB will decide on the funding allocation.
 Applicants will be contacted and a contract will be completed between Mountain View County and the landowner.